Our group research interests are centered around three major goals:

 - Describe how individuals utilize scientific computing as leverage to learning and conceptual understanding of complex problems in science and engineering.

-- Investigate the role of computational simulations as learning tools for Materials engineering, Nanoelectronics, Aerospace engineering or Earthquake engineering.
+- Investigate the role of computational simulations as learning tools for Materials Engineering, Nanoelectronics, Aerospace Engineering, Biomedical Engineering, and Earthquake engineering, among others.

 Cyberinfrastructure and cyber-physical systems affordances for learning and engagement in STEM fields.

 - Identify what are cyberinfrastructure and cyber-physical systems affordances for teaching, learning, and engagement and how this technology is adopted or adapted for learning purposes.

 - Develop and validate novel curricular approaches and technology-enhanced learning environments in STEM education integrating engineering thinking, scientific thinking, and computational thinking concepts and practices in the disciplines.

 Computer-based curriculum, assessment, and learning strategies to appropriately support STEM learning processes.

 - Investigate how to incorporate advances from the learning sciences into authoring curriculum, assessment, and learning materials to appropriately support learning processes.